 To date, only one decision imposing divestment as a condition for clearance has been issued.
-In that case, to entirely remove the horizontal overlap between the parties to the concentration and enable access of competitors in the chocolate milk market and given that it was not possible to separate the business activity of the chocolate milk from that of white milk, the Commission concluded that the acquiring party should sell a leading trademark of chocolate milk of the acquired party to an appropriate buyer.
+In that case, to entirely remove the horizontal overlap between the parties to the concentration and enable access by competitors to the chocolate milk market and given that it was not possible to separate the business activity related to chocolate milk from that of plain milk, the Commission concluded that the acquiring party should sell a leading chocolate milk trademark of the acquired party to an appropriate buyer.

-To ensure the viability and competitiveness of the divested asset, the acquiring party further committed, subject to the buyer's approval, to provide to the buyer access to its distribution network for chocolate milk and to have the new entity enter into a toll manufacturing agreement to produce chocolate milk for the buyer at market prices, for a transitional period of two years following completion of the divestiture.
+To ensure the viability and competitiveness of the divested asset, the acquiring party further committed, subject to the buyer's approval, to provide access to its distribution network for chocolate milk to the buyer and to have the new entity enter into a toll manufacturing agreement to produce chocolate milk for the buyer at market prices for a transitional period of two years following completion of the divestiture.